mesosphere/marathon/docs/docs/contributing.md

 ### Style Checker

-Executing the `test` task in SBT also invokes the style checker ([scalastyle](http://www.scalastyle.org/)).
-Some basic style issues will cause the build to fail:
+Executing the ``test` task in SBT also invokes the style checker.
+Some basic style issues will cause the build to fail: While you should fix all of these, you can disable them if it is a false positive with `// linter:ignore Arg` as listed here: [Linter](https://github.com/HairyFotr/linter)

-- Public methods that lack an explicit return type annotation.
-- Source code lines that exceed 120 columns.

-Other potential problems are output as warnings.

 ### Type Annotations